-The Company's Consolidated Financial Statements are presented in U.S. dollars, which is also the Parent Company's functional currency.
 Certain of the Company's non-U.S. operations use their respective local currency as their functional currency.
 These operations that do not have the U.S. dollar as their functional currency translate their financial statements at the current rates of exchange in effect at the balance sheet date and revenues and expenses using rates that approximate those in effect during the period.
 The resulting translation adjustments are included in Net foreign currency translation adjustments within the Consolidated Statements of Shareholders' Equity.
-Further, gains and losses from the remeasurement of monetary assets and liabilities that are denominated in a non-functional currency of that entity are included in Other income (expense) within the Consolidated Profit and Loss Accounts.
+Further, gains and losses from the remeasurement of monetary assets and liabilities that are denominated in a non-functional currency of that entity are included in Other income (expense) within the Consolidated Statements of Income.